BradleyCodeU/bradleycodeu.github.io/_apcsa/ch45strings/ch45namegames.md

       - return 0 // didn't find a vowel

-1. Create a static method called vowelName that takes a string like “Bradley” as argument, calls findFirstVowel, and returns “adley”.
+1. Define a static method called vowelName that takes a string like “Bradley” as argument, calls findFirstVowel, and returns “adley”.

 1. In the main method...